Distributed optimization over time-varying directed graphs: Problem, Algorithm and Main Results

 \section{Problem, Algorithm and Main Results}

-We consider a network of $n$ nodes whose goal is to minimize the function where only node $i$ knows the convex function $f_i(\bz): \R^d \rightarrow \R$.
-Under the assumption that the set of optimal solutions $Z^* = \arg \min_{\bz \in \R^d} F(\bz)$ is nonempty, we would like to design a protocol in which all agents will maintain variables $\bz_i(t)$ such that all the $\bz_i(t)$ converge to the same point in $Z^*$.
+We consider a network of $n$ nodes whose goal is to solve distributedly the following minimization problem:

+where only node $i$ knows the convex function $f_i: \R^d \to \R$.
+Under the assumption that the set of optimal solutions $Z^* = \Argmin_{\bz \in \R^d} F(\bz)$ is nonempty, we would like to design a protocol by which all agents maintain variables $\bz_i(t)$ converging to the same point in $Z^*$ with time.

 We will assume that, at each time $t$, {\it node $i$ can only send messages to its out-neighbors in some directed graph $G(t)$}.
 Naturally, the graph $G(t)$ will have vertex set $\{1, \ldots, n\}$, and we will use $E(t)$ to denote its edge set.
 Also, naturally, the sequence $\{G(t)\}$ should posses some good long-term connectivity properties.
 A standard assumption, which we will be making, is that the sequence $\{G(t)\}$ is uniformly strongly connected (or, as it is sometimes called, $B$-strongly-connected), namely, that there exists some ineger $B>0$ (possibly unknown to the nodes) such that the graph with edge set